Norms in motivic homotopy theory: Norms of linear ∞ -categories

 By \cite[Proposition 4.7]{HSS}, the $\infty$-category $\Cat_R^\cg$ is compactly generated.
 We write

 for the full subcategory of compact objects in $\Cat_R^\cg$.
 We also consider the full subcategory $\Cat_R^\ft\subset\Cat_R^\cg$ of $R$-linear $\infty$-categories possessing a compact generator.
 We then have fully faithful inclusions\footnote{The $R$-linear $\infty$-categories in $\Cat_R^\ft$ and $\Cat_R^\fp$ could reasonably be called \emph{of finite type} and \emph{of finite presentation}, respectively, which explains our notation.
-However, ``finite type'' is commonly used to refer to the ones in $\Cat_R^\fp$.}
+However, ``finite type'' is commonly used to refer to the $\infty$-categories in $\Cat_R^\fp$ (see for example \cite[Definition 2.4]{Toen:2007}).}

 (see the proof of \cite[Proposition 6.1.27]{RobaloThesis}).

 We refer to \cite[\sect4.4]{HSS} for the construction of the functors

 If $f\colon R\to R'$ is a ring homomorphism, then $f^*\colon \Cat_R^\cg \to \Cat_{R'}^\cg$ preserves the subcategories $\Cat^\ft$ and $\Cat^\fp$.
 Its right adjoint $f_*\colon \Cat_{R'}^\cg \to \Cat_R^\cg$ also preserves $\Cat^\ft$, but it only preserves $\Cat^\fp$ when $f$ is smooth: